Jason Robert Brown: Career

 Lowell Ganz & Babaloo Mandel.
 Brown was nominated for best score at the 2022 Tony Awards.

 According to Brown, Bree Lowdermilk used to be an assistant to him.
 In 2010, Brown publicized his personal efforts to discourage the unauthorized online sharing of his copyrighted sheet music via an e-mail conversation with a teenager named Eleanor.

-As of 2020, Brown was working on a screenplay for a film version of 13, a musical adaptation of Farewell My Concubine, and an original musical called The Connector.
+As of 2020, Brown was working on a musical adaptation of Farewell My Concubine.
+He is also working on a musical adaptation of Midnight in the Garden of Good and Evil.

 Musical style

 Brown has many trademarks in his composing style, which is often rhythmically dynamic and harmonically unconventional, calling for a wide vocal range.
-His vocal lines often include internal rhymes, as well as melodic phrases which do not adhere to a predictable 4-measure length.
+His lyric writing often includes internal rhymes, and his music is composed of melodic phrases which do not adhere to a predictable 4-measure length.
 He favors songs written in AABA' form, with some exceptions to this form in his show Parade.
 Perhaps most characteristic are his love duets; all five ("I'd Give it All for You" from Songs for a New World, "All the Wasted Time" from Parade, "The Next Ten Minutes" from The Last Five Years, "Tell Her" from 13, and "One Second And A Million Miles" from The Bridges of Madison County) are written in a very distinct format: male-female-both, compound time in the duet section (two using hemiola), and four of the five end with the couple singing the same pitch.

 In 2005, Brown was cited by Mark Shenton as one of the leading new theatrical composers (a list that includes Michael John LaChiusa, Adam Guettel, Andrew Lippa, and Jeanine Tesori, among others).